jmgilman/Meractorio/README.md

 # Mercatorio Scraping

-> Automation for scraping data from the [Mercatorio] API.
+This repository contains code for syncing data from [Mercatorio] to an [AirTable].
+The scraped data is reformated into a table-structure that is suitable for AirTable.

 ## Usage

 You must have a local file containing cookies from an authenticated [Mercatorio] session.
 By default, the scraper looks for a local `cookies.json` file (this can be changed with the `--cookies` flag).

+Additionally, you must expose an AirTable API key via the `AIRTABLE_API_KEY` environment variable.

 Run it with: